aedobbyn/sentiment-analysis-monkeylearn/analysis.md

 #### Subratings

-We can dig into the explicit ratings of different aspects of the platform and compare them to categories assigned by MonkeyLearn.
+What about all those other ratings of different aspects of the platform?
+It might be useful to compare them to categories assigned to opinon by MonkeyLearn.
 If you'll recall, subratings are these things:

 <br>